Also be sure to include a front cover

 To celebrate everything Japan, remember their official flag colors are red and white!

-Browse a local art shop for posters with a Olympic sports posters, or Tokyo travel theme, or scour your closets for swimming gear, tennis rackets, or other summer sports gear you can use as decorations.
+Browse a local art shop for posters for Olympic sports posters or a Tokyo travel theme, or scour your closets for swimming gear, tennis rackets, soccer balls, or other summer sports gear you can use as decorations.

 these Olympics party decorating tips: